What is the role of a Special Constable?

 Every force in England and Wales has a Special Constabulary, with officers likely to get involved in all aspects of modern policing, but as a rule they tend not to be involved in the specialist areas of policing, focusing on more mainstream crime.
-As of September 2017there were 12,601 Special Constables across the 43 forces of England and Wales, down from 14,864 the previous year, a drop of 15.2%.
+As of September 2017 there were 12,601 Special Constables across the 43 forces of England and Wales, down from 14,864 the previous year, a drop of 15.2%.

-Do the Police Federation represent the interests of Special Constables?
+Does the Police Federation represent the interests of Special Constables?